Internal websites and knowledge hubs designed to centralize information, improve access to resources, and help teams work with greater consistency.

 Context

 This website was created as a centralized resource for new and newly promoted managers.
-It provided easy access to guidance on hiring, people management, and key policies, helping managers quickly find the information they need to lead their teams effectively.
+It provided easy access to guidance on hiring, people management, and key policies, helping managers quickly find the information they needed to lead their teams effectively.

 My Role